 Is there Internet or phone access in the DPRK?

 As of 2013, foreigners are permitted to bring their cell phones and purchase local SIM cards for local calls and 3G internet.
 The bad news is that the 3G internet is incredibly expensive, has limited coverage and takes time to register and get started.
 Please see our blog post “The Nuts and Bolts of Phone and Internet Access in North Korea” for more information.
 In addition, the international hotels allow you to send emails using the hotel email address and there are phone booths to make international calls or send faxes internationally for a fee (typically 1-3 Euros depending on the country).

 Can I bring a laptop, an iPad, or Kindle?

 Yes.
 There are no restrictions on bringing electronic devices as long as they are not a GPS device.
-Laptops, iPads, iPods, and Kindles are all permissible.
+Laptops, smartphones, tablets, and e-book readers are all permissible.

 What currency is accepted in North Korea?

 USD, EUR, and Chinese RMB can all be used interchangeably in North Korea.
 We recommend using Chinese RMB for smaller purchases like water, snacks, souvenirs.
 EUR is good for entrance fees to special events.
 USD can be used everywhere else, and much like all other countries in the world, it’s the currency of choice.
 It’s best to bring a mixture of these currencies and to bring small bills, as some vendors will not have the right amount of change.
 In addition, notes that are marked, worn or torn, issued prior to 2000 or generally look like they’ve been “washed” will strictly not be accepted.
 Please ensure you bring newer, cleaner bills.
 There are no ATMs or currency exchange counters in North Korea, so come prepared with more cash than you expect to spend.